217 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What makes Ultradent Ultra Seal XT Plus unique as a treatment for dental sealants in children?
+In summary, Ultradent Ultra Seal XT Plus is safe and widely used as a dental sealant.12345

 This trial is for pediatric patients who need dental sealants to prevent tooth decay.
 The study will be conducted by USC graduate pediatric personnel at specific clinics, and participants must have teeth suitable for sealant application.